jakobib/angularjs2014/angularjs-library-services.md

 years [@Breeding2009].
 In particular service-oriented architecture (SOA) promised to better allow a continuous evolution of library automation and to better connect with external systems.
-Nevertheless current library systems are rarely build of loosely coupled parts that could be used independently.
+Nevertheless current library systems are rarely built of loosely coupled parts that could be used independently.
 The background of this abidance on monolithical systems must be discussed elsewhere, but one reason might be a lack of motivation to provide library services via open APIs.